CloudBotIRC/CloudBot/README.md

 ### Requirements
 CloudBot runs on Python 2.7.x.
 It is developed on Debian Wheezy/Testing with Python 2.7.2.

+Windows users: Windows compatibilty is broken, but we do intend to add it back.
+(Eventually)

 ### Example CloudBots
 The developers of CloudBot run two Cloudbots on [Espernet](http://esper.net).